jnozzi/cocoadev.com/markdown/EncapsulationBasics.md

 For example, if you had a class representing a person, you could first implement it with two instance variables called "firstname" and "surname".
 Then, later you decide that you want to make the design even more abstract and add a class representing a name.
 Now you can replace the two instance variables with one name object, but your interface stays the same (just delegate the retrieval of the names to the name object), since you never said anything about your particular implementation in the interface.

 That was a trivial example, but it is very common in real life.
-Encapsulation is also a good reason to think twice before writing getter and setter methods as described in General/GettersAndSettersAreEvil.
+Encapsulation is also a good reason to think twice before writing getter and setter methods as described in GettersAndSettersAreEvil.

-Encapsulation, as well as Inheritance and General/DataAbstraction, are your friends, treat them well and understand them, and you will be rewarded.
+Encapsulation, as well as Inheritance and DataAbstraction, are your friends, treat them well and understand them, and you will be rewarded.

--- General/TheoHultberg/Iconara
+-- TheoHultberg/Iconara

 ----
 The classic paper on this, "On the Criteria To Be Used in Decomposing Systems into Modules", by David Parnas, is at http://www.acm.org/classics/may96/.